Rafael Barišić: Apostolic Vicar of Herzegovina

-Herzegovinian Franciscans, mostly from the friary in Kreševo, who took pastoral care over Herzegovina, decided to establish their own friary in Herzegovina in Široki Brijeg in 1840.
+Herzegovinian Franciscans, mostly from the friary in Kreševo, who took pastoral care over Herzegovina, decided to establish their friary in Herzegovina in Široki Brijeg in 1840.
 Leaders of this initiative were Nikola Kordić, Anđeo Kraljević and Ilija Vidošević.
 At the time, Barišić had an uneasy relationship with the Bosnian Franciscans.
 The Herzegovinian Franciscans established contact with Vizier Ali Pasha Rizvanbegović, who was granted his own Herzegovina Eyalet by the Ottoman sultan for his loyalty during the Bosnian uprising.
-The Franciscans considered that they will build their own friary faster if Barišić would come to Herzegovina.
+The Franciscans considered that they would build their friary faster if Barišić came to Herzegovina.

 The parson of Čerigaj friar Ilija Vidošević wrote to Barišić about the idea of establishing a separate Herzegovinian apostolic vicariate, an idea also supported by Ali Pasha.
 In 1843, Barišić returned from a trip in Albania and stayed in Čerigaj, where Vidošević helped him to establish a connection with Ali Pasha.
-In 1844, the Church authorities allowed the Franciscans to build a friary in Široki Brijeg, so the Herzegovinian Franciscans left their former friaries to build a new one.
-In 1845, Barišić wrote to the Propaganda to allow him to move to Herzegovina, stating that form there, he would also serve the Diocese of Trebinje-Mrkan and that Catholics and Muslims there "all love him and want him, including the Vizier".
+In 1844, the Church authorities allowed the Franciscans to build a friary in Široki Brijeg, so the Herzegovinian Franciscans left their former friaries to create a new one.
+In 1845, Barišić wrote to the Propaganda to allow him to move to Herzegovina, stating that from there, he would also serve the Diocese of Trebinje-Mrkan and that Catholics and Muslims there "all love him and want him, including the Vizier".

-The main argument of the Herzegovinian Franciscans for the establishment of a special vicariate was the number of parishes and the faithful Catholics in Herzegovina.
-According to a report from Bishop Augustin Miletić from 1818–19, Herzegovina had 8 parishes and 3,100 Catholic families, with 20,223 Catholics in total.
+The main argument of the Herzegovinian Franciscans for establishing a special vicariate was the number of parishes and the faithful Catholics in Herzegovina.
+According to a report from Bishop Augustin Miletić from 1818–19, Herzegovina had eight parishes and 3,100 Catholic families, with 20,223 Catholics.
 Ten years later, the same bishop reported that there were 51,744 Catholics, a third of the total number of Catholics in Bosnia and Herzegovina.

-On 29 October 1845, Barišić informed the Propaganda that he will renounce his office of the apostolic vicar of Bosnia.
+On 29 October 1845, Barišić informed the Propaganda that he would renounce his office as the apostolic vicar of Bosnia.
 Rome and Istanbul entered the negotiations about the seat of Barišić, and both were compliant about his transfer to Herzegovina.
 The Church's negotiator was Anthony Petros IX Hassun.
-The secretary of the Propaganda wrote to Barišić on 13 March 1846, informing him about the success in the negotiations and called him to resign from the office of the Apostolic Vicar of Bosnia "as soon as possible", which he did.
+The secretary of the Propaganda wrote to Barišić on 13 March 1846, informing him about the success in the negotiations and calling him to resign from the office of the Apostolic Vicar of Bosnia "as soon as possible", which he did.